bakpakin/Fennel/api.md

 which use monotonically increasing integer keys, but the parser is able to distinguish between them to improve error reporting.

-Sequences have their source data in `filename`, `line`, etc keys just like lists.
-But kv tables cannot have this, because adding arbitrary keys to the table would change its contents, so these fields are instead stored on the metatable.
+Sequences and kv tables have their source data in `filename`, `line`, etc keys of their metatable.
 The metatable for kv tables also includes a `keys` sequence which tells you which order the keys appeared originally, since kv tables are unordered and there would otherwise be no way to reconstruct this information.

 ### symbol